 How much water graywater saves

-On average, Laundry-to-Landscape systems can save approximately 17 gallons per person per day or 14,565 gallons per household a year!
-(2012 report by Greywater Action in collaboration with the City of Santa Rosa and Ecology Action of Santa Cruz) This is enough water to irrigate 800 square feet of trees, shrubs, and vines in most climates.
+On average, Laundry-to-Landscape systems save between approximately 4,500 and 14,500 gallons per household a year!
+(2017 report by Alliance for Water Efficiency and 2012 report by Greywater Action in collaboration with the City of Santa Rosa and Ecology Action of Santa Cruz) This is enough water to irrigate 800 square feet of trees, shrubs, and vines in most climates.
 The actual amount of water you may end up saving from using graywater depends on:

 - How much graywater you actually produce